Hikari no Michi (Path of Light)

 |

 Following the August 2023 wildfires, several groups and individuals reached out to request our Hui Mo‘olelo workshop and story recording approach as a way to help process the experience.
 In 2024, Yayoi Hara participated in our collaborative Hui Mo‘olelo: Lāhaina program with the Lahaina Restoration Foundation and captured this talk-story with her father, Gensho Hara.
 Professional artists submitted proposals to bring their story to life as a short, animated film.
 Upon selection by a community panel, artists Jenna Lee, Syril Pecson, Zach Quemado, and Abby Worthley of the School of Cinematic Arts – University of Hawai'i at Mānoa entered a period of project development to infuse their proposal in Lāhainā history, culture and sense of place -- ultimately resulting in a freely accessible work created through community engagement.
-The final animated short is scheduled to be unveiled during a free Hui Mo‘olelo Film Festival in February 2025.
+The final animated short was unveiled at the 2025 Hui Mo‘olelo: Lahaina Film Festival.
 Listen to the originating conversation below:

 • Full Recording HERE • Translated transcript HERE |